 So if you break your leg on the mountain, waving your EHIC card won’t guarantee you a free pass to hospital.
 And at £20 a minute for ride in a helicopter, you’re looking at £1,000 just to get to hospital – and you probably won’t even enjoy the ride.

 Add to that estimated costs of between £3,000 to £8,000 for four days hospital admission, between £8,000 to £12,000 for emergency fracture surgery and £10,000 for stretcher repatriation.
 In total you could be looking at £30,000 for complete treatment.

 It is estimated that around 11% of travelers think the EHIC alone will cover them in case of an accident on the mountain.
 That’s a lot of people that could potentially be facing huge costs which is why adequate adventure sports insurance is so important.

 The good news is that many forms of travel insurance include adventure sport cover.
-Whether it is skiing, high surfing, climbing or biking read the small print to ensure your insurance covers you for your chosen activities.
+Whether it is skiing, surfing, climbing, biking or snowboarding travel insurance make sure you read the small print to ensure your covered for your chosen activities.

 Many extreme activities are not covered by travel insurance, so you may have to get specialist adventure sports insurance.
 The bottom line is to make sure you get private insurance that covers you for your choice of activities.